Online activity prediction via generalized Indian buffet process models: Bayesian Nonparametric Methodology

 which is a measure that collects only the first triggering time (FT) of all active users.
-Here, we let both measures $Z_\dayidx$ and $Z^{\FT}$ range over an infinite sum by letting $\daycount = 0$ for any user $\useridx$ that did not trigger on day $\dayidx$ and $F_\useridx = 0$ for all users that did not trigger in the first $D$ days.
+Here, we let both measures $Z_\dayidx$ and $Z^{\FT}$ be suppoerted over a countably infinite set by letting $\daycount = 0$ for any user $\useridx$ that did not trigger on day $\dayidx$ and $F_\useridx = 0$ for all users that did not trigger in the first $D$ days.